-Since there aren’t any nonstop flights to Machu Picchu — the Incas were advanced, but not enough to build airports (dammit!) — we had to get there from Cusco by traversing the Sacred Valley of the Incas.
-Many people choose to spend five whole days hiking the infamous “Inca Trail,” but that’s mental because you can take a perfectly civilized PeruRail train the entire way in, like…two hours.
+Many adventure-seeking morons choose to spend five whole days hiking the infamous “Inca Trail,” but that’s just mental when you consider that you can take a perfectly civilized PeruRail train the entire way from the Urubamba Valley to Machu Picchu, in like…two hours.

 But before boarding the PeruRail train at Aguas Calientes station, we spent some time staring with our jaws fully slacked at the unbelievably stunning natural beauty that is called the Sacred Valley of the Incas.
 Photographs don’t do the place justice at all, but I took a boatload of them anyway (see accompanying thumbnails).

 At about 11,000 feet, the valley is a veritable cornucopia of free-range alpaca beef, cruelty-free vegetables, organic produce and double rainbows where much of Peru’s produce, maize, milk and meat originates.
 Compared to Lima, it’s surprisingly lush and fertile thanks to its quite literally breath-taking altitude and shear, vertical mountain-sides which protect the region from the hot, dry coastal air.
 The valley gets one of its many names from the Urubamba River which knifes along the valley floor.

 To farm the valley’s severely tilted land, the Quechua (aka, Incas) constructed wide swaths of agricultural terraces.
 This ingenious “stepped” design did double duty, preventing both soil erosion during heavy seasonal rains, and fatal falls from 11,000 feet.
 The Quechua also cleverly hauled richer topsoil from the low lands to produce far more food than would normally be possible at these insane altitudes.
 And the terraces are still being farmed to this day.

 Beasts of burden?
 Kinda.